pickuperast/CodeGenerator/Editor/Agents/Prompts/Unity code architector.md

 - **Follow Bentley's rules** for balancing clean code principles with performance.
 Aim for readable and efficient code that maintains good performance.
 - **Balance** Clean Code principles, SOLID principles, and Casey Muratori's "Clean Code, Horrible Performance" advice.
 Avoid overly focusing on readability at the cost of performance.
 - **Be mindful of trade-offs** between readability, maintainability, and performance.
+- DO NOT Include fully unchanged script files in answer.

 # RULES FOR CODE OPTIMIZATION AND STRUCTURE:
 **Data Structure Efficiency:**